Is My Cold Really Winter Allergies?

 Approximately 50 million Americans suffer from allergies, according to the American College of Allergy, Asthma and Immunology, including during the winter months.
 Missed days of school and work cost more than $18 billion annually, making it the sixth leading cause of chronic illness.

-While allergies are fairly easy to spot during the summer months, throughout winter it can be tricky to distinguish between allergy symptoms and a cold.
+While allergies are fairly easy to spot during spring through fall, throughout winter it can be tricky to distinguish between allergy symptoms and a cold.
 Common winter allergy symptoms look remarkably similar to those from the common head cold: sneezing, runny and/or stuffy nose, coughing, itchy eyes and an irritated throat.
 Experiencing those symptoms often means sufferers will seek remedies for a cold, but never address the real underlying cause.
 Those symptoms can also lead to needless sick days and lost productivity.

 What exactly causes those symptoms?
 Time spent indoors with the heat running increases the circulation of common airborne allergens like pet dander, lint, fibers, dust mites, mold and a host of other dust.
 Some of these proliferate in warm, humid conditions created by HVAC units.